henriquemiranda/henriquemiranda.github.io/pelican/content/covid19.md

 I first read about this model [here](http://rocs.hu-berlin.de/corona/docs/forecast/model/).
 I modified it slightly by adding the connection in red (I will explain the reason below).
 They provide their own fit to the number of confirmed cases, using the data from the Johns Hopkins University available [here](https://github.com/CSSEGISandData/COVID-19).
 I wanted to plot the curves of infected people beyond the point where it is shown in their [fits](http://rocs.hu-berlin.de/corona/docs/forecast/results_by_country/) so I did my own python implementation of the SIR-X model.
-Here are the plots and fits for Portugal, Austria, Italy and US:
+Here are the plots and fits for some countries:
 ![portugal_model]({static}/images/portugal.png)
 ![austria_model]({static}/images/austria.png)
 ![italy_model]({static}/images/italy.png)